kruthoff/gpstrace/README.md

 This code can be used to create GPS traces on a Raspberry Pi without network connection, but with a GPS receiver using UART.
 It is used as a mobile device (i.e. in a car).
 A small TFT display was attached to see what's happening.

+The scripts which are required to run gpstrace were put into the operating system, with the intention to "just boot" your Raspberry Pi and "everything works automatically".

 01.11.2014 - AKR - Navit.

 Navit http://www.navit-project.org/ was added to the setup, to see the current position on the TFT.